dotnet/docs/docs/core/tutorials/cli-templates-create-item-template.md

     Hello, World!
     ```

-01. Next, run `dotnet new stringext` to generate the _CommonExtensions.cs_ from the template.
+01. Next, run `dotnet new stringext` to generate the _StringExtensions.cs_ from the template.

     ```dotnetcli
     dotnet new stringext